Teodoro Lechi: Career

 Lechi enlisted in the Brescian Legion on 18 March 1797, at the time of the city revolution.
 He immediately sided with Napoleon and entered new Presidential Guard of the Italian Republic that eventually become known as the "Guardia Reale" (Royal Guard), achieving the rank of colonel in 1803.

 Lechi spent nearly two years (1803–1805) in Paris, where he received conventional military training.
-Returning to Lombardy, he became commander of the Grenadiers of the Royal Guard of the new Viceroy Eugène de Beauharnais.
+Returning to Lombardy, he became commander of the Grenadiers of the Royal Guard of the Kingdom of Italy (king: Napoleon; Viceroy: Eugène de Beauharnais).
 The same year he was made Esquire of the King of Italy and received from Napoleon himself the Eagles and the banners of the Guard.

-With Prince Eugene, Lechi fought at Austerlitz, in Veneto, in Dalmatia, in Albania, in Hungary and became brigade general in 1809.
+Lechi fought at Austerlitz, and then took part in campaigns in Veneto, Dalmatia, Albania, and Hungary, becoming brigade general.
 After the battle of Wagram he was awarded the title Baron of the French Empire.
 On 10 February 1812 he left for the Campaign of Russia, participating in every battle of the retreat.